shibumi/shibumi.dev/content/posts/my-pacman.conf-file.md

 title: "My pacman.conf file"
 date: 2020-01-01T21:12:09+01:00
 draft: false
+description: "How to enhance your pacman.conf file for testing repositories and more verbose output"
 ---

 Many users don't modify their **pacman.conf** file.
 Either because they think